v.recipes

 Fastest

-2L1 (edge) cache has a fresh entry for this domain.
+2L1 (data center) cache has a fresh entry for this domain.

 L2 Cache Hit